 Sarah Fenwick joined Genoa Healthcare in 2016 as Vice President of Network Contracting.
-Fenwick leads the contracts and licensing teams and has over 13 years’ experience in pharmacy managed care.
-Prior to Genoa, she was the Senior Director of Managed Care for Rite Aid, responsible for contract negotiations with Health Plans and PBMs for over 4,500 stores.
+Fenwick leads the Contracts, Licensing and Audit teams and has over 15 years’ experience in pharmacy managed care.
+Prior to Genoa Healthcare, she was the Senior Director of Managed Care for Rite Aid, responsible for contract negotiations with Health Plans and PBMs for over 4,500 stores.
 Prior to joining Rite Aid, Fenwick was the Director of GeriMed’s LTC Network, where she spent over 4 years advocating for LTC independent pharmacies.
 Before entering the pharmacy provider community, Fenwick worked for Humana as the manager for pharmacy networks and started her career working for Wal-Mart’s pharmacy benefit manager in business development.

-Fenwick has been an active member of NCPDP for 8 years advocating on behalf of the pharmacy and payer community.
-Most recently she is a co-leader for the Fraud Waste and Abuse task group that is responsible for developing a single solution for Medicare Part D attestations.
+Fenwick has been an active member of NCPDP for 10 years advocating on behalf of the pharmacy and payer community.

-Fenwick obtained her Bachelor’s Degree from Appalachian State University in their Health Care Administration program and her MBA from Webster University.
+Fenwick obtained her Bachelor’s Degree in Health Care Administration from Appalachian State University and her MBA from Webster University.